Hafsa765/myGit/paper1/readme.md

     Other Information Chunks:- LogChunks can be extended with labels contained in build log like build infrastructure and more.
     Validation Of Search Keywords:- Keywords logchunks provides are baased on experience of authors gained from analyzing around 800 build logs.

-LOGCHUNKS adavances the research field of build log analysis by introducing a benchmark to examine research contribution and opening various research possibilities that previously required tedious manual classification.
+LogChunks adavances the research field of build log analysis by introducing a benchmark to examine research contribution and opening various research possibilities that previously required tedious manual classification.